Kansas City Royals: Future stadium plans

 Team owner John Sherman announced in November 2022 that the team plans to leave Kauffman Stadium prior to the end of their lease which expires at the end of the 2030 MLB season.
 The team announced in June 2023 that the two final sites under consideration for the stadium district were the East Village neighborhood and North Kansas City, but a third site in the Crossroads district emerged as the final site chosen by the team in February 2024.
 In April 2024, Jackson County voters rejected a ballot initiative to help fund the stadium.
 The Royals, who had pledged at least $1 billion from ownership for their project, wanted to use their share of the tax revenue to help fund a $2 billion-plus ballpark district.
 The team plans to open a new stadium by the start of the 2027 or 2028 MLB season, and it would have a seating capacity of about 34,000.
 The Royals are also considering relocating across the state border to Kansas City, Kansas, as well as considering building a downtown ballpark in Washington Square Park, an area located between Union Station and Crown Center on the Missouri side.
 In November 2024, it was reported that the Royals were also examining "two or three" potential stadium sites in Johnson County, Kansas.
+Entering the 2026 MLB season, the team's future stadium plans are still in doubt.